Only Natural Pet Wholesome Homemade Dehydrated Dog Food receives the Advisor’s second-best rating of 4.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Deboned turkey, turkey meal, chicken meal, sweet potato, garbanzo beans, chicken fat (preserved with mixed tocopherols), pea protein, dried carrots, field peas, chia seed, freeze dried peas, dried cranberries, pumpkin, dried green beans, natural flavor, pork gelatin, dried sage, dried spinach, potassium chloride, dried parsley, vitamins [vitamin E supplement, calcium pantothenate, niacin supplement, vitamin A supplement, riboflavin supplement, vitamin D3 supplement, vitamin B12 supplement, thiamine mononitrate, pyridoxine hydrochloride, folic acid], salt, minerals [zinc proteinate, calcium carbonate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, calcium iodate], choline chloride, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Aspergillus niger fermentation product, dried Trichoderma longibrachiatum fermentation product, dried Bacillus subtilis fermentation extract, glucosamine hydrochloride, chondroitin sulfate, Yucca schidigera extract, turmeric, green lipped mussel, rosemary extract
+Ingredients: Deboned turkey, turkey meal (source of glucosamine & chondroitin), chicken meal, sweet potato, garbanzo beans, chicken fat (preserved with mixed tocopherols), pea protein, dried carrots, dried yellow peas, chia seed, freeze dried peas, dried cranberries, pumpkin, dried green beans, natural flavor, pork gelatin, dried sage, dried spinach, potassium chloride, dried parsley, vitamins [vitamin E supplement, calcium pantothenate, niacin supplement, vitamin A supplement, riboflavin supplement, vitamin D3 supplement, vitamin B12 supplement, thiamine mononitrate, pyridoxine hydrochloride, folic acid], salt, minerals [zinc proteinate, calcium carbonate, iron proteinate, copper proteinate, manganese proteinate, selenium yeast, calcium iodate], choline chloride, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Aspergillus oryzae fermentation product (source of amylase, lipase and protease), dried Aspergillus niger fermentation extract, dried Trichoderma longibrachiatum fermentation extract, dried Bacillus subtilis fermentation extract, pineapple stems, Yucca schidigera extract, turmeric, New Zealand green mussels, rosemary extract

 Fiber (estimated dry matter content) = 5.6%